×

 What if Saber was a hot dude, though?

 I've got to be honest.
 I don't actually like the female Saber that much.
-To me, she's easily the least interesting of the three main heroines of Fate/stay night.
+To me, she's easily the least interesting of the three main heroines of Fate/Stay Night.
 I got into the series well after the initial novelty of a genderbent King Arthur wore off, but also I just never felt the chemistry between her and Shirou.
 In a discussion with Gen Urobuchi, Nasu admitted that in order to get players to accept that King Arthur is a woman and a love interest, he made Shirou say a load of sexist things like "girls shouldn't fight."
 It's too heavy-handed and doesn't feel congruous with either characters' depictions in the other routes.
 So that's probably why I still think about the proto Arthur and what might have been.

 In the world of Fate/Prototype, there was a previous Grail War in the year 1991 (Fate/Prototype itself is set in 1999).
 Arthur was summoned as the Servant of Ayaka's older sister Manaka, who was madly in love with him.
 Manaka was willing to go to any lengths to achieve Arthur's former wish of saving Britain, even sacrificing countless lives including Ayaka's.
 When Arthur realized what was going on, he literally stabbed Manaka in the back in order to rescue Ayaka.

-This scene is one of the best moments planned for the Fate/Prototype OAV, and the storyboards perfectly capture the emotional impact.
+This scene is one of the best moments planned for the Fate/Prototype OVA, and the storyboards perfectly capture the emotional impact.
 It's such a pity that this scene was cut from the OVA itself, because it's the moment when Arthur became a decisively more interesting character for me than his female counterpart.
-Although the female Saber also struggled to reconcile her wish to save the past with her present concerns in Fate/stay night, the decisions she made were never so stark, not even in Fate/Zero where she had a contract with a less benign Master.
+Although the female Saber also struggled to reconcile her wish to save the past with her present concerns in Fate/Stay Night, the decisions she made were never so stark, not even in Fate/Zero where she had a contract with a less benign Master.
 The dark side of Saber split off into a separate character, Saber Alter, and as far as her role goes in Fate/Grand Order nowadays, she's just a big joke.

 Looking back on Fate/Prototype really drives home how much a gender change and target audience shift can alter a narrative's direction.
-In both its early and current carnation, Fate/stay night can be boiled down to "a story about a boy who meets a girl and does everything he can to save her."
+In both its early and current carnation, Fate/Stay Night can be boiled down to "a story about a boy who meets a girl and does everything he can to save her."
 It's that classic heroic romance tale with a near universal appeal.
 The female Saber, however, couldn't have done what the proto Saber did because it's Shirou's role to liberate her from the chains of her past.
-Had the Prototype Arthur been the hero of Fate/stay night, I think that it would have been impossible to fit the story into the "bishōjo game" template.
+Had the Prototype Arthur been the hero of Fate/Stay Night, I think that it would have been impossible to fit the story into the "bishōjo game" template.

 A Fragment of Fate/Prototype